-• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicate with key stakeholders, including Member Councils, contractors, Central Government Departments and Local Government bodies.
+establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicate with key stakeholders, including the member councils, contractors, Central Government departments and local government bodies.

-arc21 regularly engage with Member Councils to present progress reports and invite continuous feedback.
-A monthly bulletin is provided to the Chief Executives, and a magazine called Wasteline has been published and widely distributed and annual presentations to the Chief Executives of Member Councils are held. arc21 meet monthly with senior officers and elected members of Member Councils.
+arc21 regularly engage with member councils to present progress reports and invite continuous feedback.
+We provided ten bulletins to Chief Executives, have published and widely distributed a magazine called Wasteline and held an annual presentation to which the Chief Executives of member councils were invited. arc21 meet monthly with senior officers and elected members of member councils.

-Review of effectiveness
+Review of Effectiveness

 The Joint Committee has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-A review of the system, of internal control was not carried out for the 2007-08 financial year as the service provided in 2007-08 did not cover all aspects of the organisation.
-The internal audit service was extended to cover all aspects of the organisation on the 8th May 2008, when approval of an audit programme of work for the 2008-09 year was given by the Audit Committee.
-From 1 April 2008 the review of effectiveness will be informed by the work of the executive managers within the Joint Committee, who have responsibility for the development and maintenance of the governance environment, by the Head of Internal Audit's annual report, and also by comments made by the external auditors.
+The review of effectiveness is informed by the work of the executive managers within the Joint Committee who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors.